 - Make sure there is a regulatory breach before you copy anything

 If you have conducted a search for emails, letters and documents, but cannot find what you are looking for you could consider making a formal request.

 After you have been dismissed you have more room to manoeuvre.
 For example, if you still have access to the server or to emails on a smart phone, then using or forwarding data would not destroy a future case, because your employer can’t argue that it was a reason to sack you as they already have.

 Gathering different types of evidence

 Once you have established what type of claims you may have to base your arguments on and have a general understanding of what areas of evidence are likely to be able to support your case, the time has come to search for and secure that evidence.

 The world is run on emails, countless millions pass between colleagues and companies each day.
-Decisions are communicated in emails; adverse comments are made in emails so consequently the majority of the documents in most trial bundles in Employment Tribunals these days are emails.
-This, therefore, is logically where you should start your search for evidence.
+Decisions are communicated in emails; adverse comments are made in emails, so the majority of the documents in most trial bundles in employment tribunals these days are emails.
+This, therefore, is logically where you should start your search when gathering evidence.